 One of the best places I’ve found in life, is when I’m open to new opportunities and in a position to act so that I can capitalize on them in a meaningful way.
 I believe improv can be a vehicle to incorporate these values/traits into one’s own life.

-Why should I sign up for your improv workshop at General Assembly on Monday, June 5th?
+Why should I sign up for your improv workshop at Galvanize on Tuesday, September, 12th?

 RJ: You’re going to learn how to explore new creative ideas and unlock innovation (as buzz-wordy as that sounds) and you’re going to do it through a crazy fun improv workshop.
 Even really good professional development events are rarely as enjoyable as this one will be - don’t miss it!